ilsedelangerecords/migration/README.md

 - **migration_tester.py**: Tests migration process and validates results
 - **migration_validator.py**: Validates migrated content integrity

+### Lyrics Extraction Script
+- **fix-lyrics-migration-final.js**: Node.js script that extracts and filters lyrics for 161 songs by Ilse DeLange and The Common Linnets, handling filename mappings, special character encodings, and HTML formatting.
+Outputs `public/content/lyrics.json` with full metadata.

+### Cleanup
+- Legacy and debug scripts have been removed.
+The repository now focuses on the final extraction and migration scripts.

 ## Migration Data

 The migration_data directory contains: